salemove/developer/_includes/overview.md

 # Client errors

-When a request throws an error, it returns a JSON describing the error.
+In case of invalid request, an error is thrown.
+The response is returned as JSON describing the error.
 In addition, in most of the cases the response includes both the error and a debug message.
-This information can be further used to troubleshoot problems better.
+This information can be further used to troubleshoot problems.

     HTTP/1.1 400 400